 Funeral Order of Service (Funeral Outline)

 The funeral order of service or service outline is a very important part of the program and can be the most time consuming.
-This tells the guests the events that will take place in the service.
+This tells the guests the events that will take place during the service.
 You should consult with church officials, your funeral home director before writing your order of service.
+Often times the church or home can give you a sample order of service to give you a good idea of how the service should flow.
 Your order of service can have many different elements to it.
 Read our article on writing on funeral or memorial program order of service for more information.

 A written obituary or life tribute is often included.
 The obituary gives information about the deceased person's life.
 The obituary can be consise and very general, or very long and detailed.
 See our article on writing an obituary for funeral programs for more information.
 You can also check out sample obituaries to help you get started.